6 min read

 In this article, we will discuss the key differences between SaaS vs on premise, so you can make the right decision based on your business scale and priorities.

-What is on premise computing?
+What is on premise software?

 Advantages of on premise infrastructure